The Big Bang Theory season 6: Reception

-The sixth season received mixed reviews compared to prior seasons.
+The sixth season, specifically its first four episodes, received mixed reviews compared to prior seasons.
 In regards to sending the Howard Wolowitz character into space, June Thomas of Slate wrote that "The Big Bang Theory's creators deserve praise for their willingness to shake things up.
 After five incredibly successful seasons of nerdy laughs, it would’ve been easy to coast.
 Instead, they chose to press the reset button and disrupt the familiar friendships.
 Still, I hope things settle down soon, because so far this season, it’s all been a bit of a bummer".
 Oliver Sava of The A.V.
 Club criticized the character of Wolowitz's mother, writing that "Howard's mom has outlived her usefulness on this series, and rather than an obstacle for the character, she’s become a crutch for the writers to lean on".
 Jesse Schedeen of IGN criticized the storylines, writing that "The entire episode was pretty much predicated on two jokes ...
 But those two jokes had enough mileage in them to last a full 22 minutes".